jasonmartins16/Animal-Classifier/README.md

 ->You can gather custom dataset according to the class labels and also train this model accordingly on more animal names, you just need to change the path of the directory/folder where you have stored the images, you can also fine tune this model to enhace the performance

+NOTE: For more details, refer to the project report